mostman/Slackbuilds/chromium/README.md

 $ patch -s -p0 < chromium.arm.SlackBuild.diff

-Might also want to add the patches from the patch directory.
+Might also want to download/copy the patches from the patch directory to Alien BOB´s patch directory of the chromium slackbuild directory.

 # What i have done and what the diff/patch does is:
 * Added lates patchset "92.0.4515.x"